F4S is the ultimate team building tool

 Developed by an MIT and Stanford trained neurobiologist, Patchwork Adventures offers two-hour virtual adventures led by a facilitator.

-They even mail your team the necessary supplies.
+They even mail the necessary items for people on your team.

 Skills it'll build: Communication, critical thinking, problem solving